avine/formation-angular-base/doc/workbook/public/12_forms.md

   - Add CSS class `.is-valid` when the field's state is "valid"

 - Credit card field has 2 "invalid-feedback":
-  - Use `@if` directive to display only the relevant error
+  - Use `@if` block to display only the relevant error